 EUniWell – the European University for Well-Being

-EUniWell (The European University for Well-Being) consists of a number of European universities that have entered into a strategic university-wide collaboration.
+EUniWell (The European University for Well-Being) consists of twelve European universities that have entered into a strategic university-wide collaboration.
 Through collaboration within high-quality education and research, we want to contribute to an environment for the people of Europe and their global neighbours that creates opportunities for good education, social responsibility, health, inclusion, and diversity – all important factors to create well-being.

-The universities that are part of EUniWell are:
+The twelve universities that are part of EUniWell are:

 - University of Birmingham, Great Britain